 San Ginés is the oldest and most typical chocolateria in Madrid and for a reason!!
 If you go there, you won’t only meet tourist but also locals.
 San Ginés is just good for any age, at any time.
 And I say at any time, because when you go out in Madrid, just before going home to sleep most of the people take a stop in San Ginés to have a chocolate con churros.
 It’s close to the Puerta del Sol and Plaza Mayor, so easy to combine with other activities like Cortilandia or the Xmas market in the Plaza Mayor.
 Around Xmas and especially around 16:00-17:00 it will be very busy.

 Together with the chocolate con churros, you need to try a “roscón de Reyes”.
 Normally the roscón is specially made for the 5th and 6th of January (therefore its name), but nowadays you can buy them already mid-December and also until mid-January.
 If you want to try the best roscón in town, order one at La Miguiña.
 They prepared them artisanally with the best ingredients.

 Mercado de San Miguel & El Señor Martín

 Also in el Mercado de San Miguel you can find the best ingredients and tapas.
 This old-fashioned market has been renovated and transformed in a culinary hotspot.
 However, if you are going with children, it can be difficult to find enough places to sit down as in the evenings it’s a very popular meeting point.
-If you want still to try some high-quality tapas and fish dishes, just head to Chiringuito – el Señor Martín (it’s in Calle Mayor, on the way to Mercado de San Miguel).
-If you opt for fish, you can just pick the one you like from the display and they will cook it for you.
-Croquetas will be the best choice for the little ones 🙂
+We used to skip the crowds by going to el Señor Martín, but they have move further away from Plaza Mayor.
+Even though, they are one of teh best fish restaurants in town. 🙂

 Mercadillo de Navidad & bocadillo de calamares in Plaza Mayor